k-kochhar/k-kochhar/README.md

 # Hey, I’m Kshitij Kochhar 👋

 ## 🎓 About Me
-I’m a **junior CS major at the University of Maryland** who loves building stuff.
+I’m a recent graduate from **the University of Maryland** who loves building stuff.
 I’m interested in solving real-world problems with code, which is something I explore through startups and hackathons.

 ## 🛠 What I’m Working On
+- **AWS** – ec2 core product management
-- **Engauge** – helping students make sense of lectures in real-time
+- **Equivly** – helping students make sense of course equivalencies
-- **CTFGuide** – making cybersecurity education more accessible
 - **Hackathons** - learning new things while building cool stuff

-## 🛡️ Tech Stack
-**Languages:** Python, JavaScript, TypeScript, C++, Rust, SQL
-**Frameworks & Tools:** React, Next.js, Flask, Node.js, LangChain, Supabase, Qdrant
-**AI & NLP:** LLMs, RAG, Hugging Face, SpaCy, YOLO

 ## 📫 Let's Connect
 - [Linkedin](https://www.linkedin.com/in/kkochhar04)